A moduli stack of tropical curves: Introduction

 When $\sigma=\R_{\geq 0}$, a tropical curve $\Gamma$ over $\sigma$ is nothing but a classical tropical curve (with integer edge lengths) and the cone $\Cone(\Gamma)$ is the topological cone over $\Gamma$.
 In this case the preimage $c^{-1}(1)$ of $1\in\R_{\geq 0}$, with metric coming from the lattice length on each component of $\Cone(\Gamma)$, is isometric to $\Gamma$ (see Proposition \ref{prop_preimageisometry}).
 In the genus zero case, where no stack structure is necessary, this recovers the main result of \cite{FrancoisHampe_universalfamilies}.

 The fact that $\R_{\geq 0}$-valued tropical curves must have integer edge lengths may seem at first like a restriction in our theory, but it is not.
 We explain in Section~\ref{sec:real} how our construction of $\calM_{g,n}^{\trop}$ may be canonically extended to admit tropical curves with edge lengths in $\R_{>0}$, or indeed edge lengths valued in any sharp monoid.
-Moreover, we also explain how to interpret $\calM_{g,n}^{\trop}$ as a topological stack.
-We obtain these various generalizations canonically, via pullback of the original construction of $\calM_{g,n}^{\trop}$ relative to morphisms of topoi over the appropriate sites.
+Moreover, we also explain how to interpret $\calM_{g,n}^{\trop}$ as a topological stack {and how to include the notion of \emph{extended tropical curves} (as in \cite{Caporaso_tropicalmoduli}) into our framework.} We obtain these various generalizations canonically, via pullback of the original construction of $\calM_{g,n}^{\trop}$ relative to morphisms of topoi over the appropriate sites.